 - a.
-Respect its "village-like" character and uniqueness; - b.
-Include unique, yet modest, architecture; - Consist of buildings in smaller modules linked with pedestrian plazas, connections, or open space to respect the villagelike character that exists, and; - d.
+Respect its "village-like" character and uniqueness, with an emphasis on scale rather than stylish standards; - b.
+Include unique, yet modest, architecture; - Consist of buildings in smaller modules linked with pedestrian plazas, connections, or open space to respect the villagelike character that exists, and - d.
 Maintain and maximize views, wherever feasible.